Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/zen-master.md

 ---
 Monks of the Way of the Zen Master are calm, patient, and quite clever.
 They learn techniques to outsmart their opponents, conserve ki, and become one with everything.

-# Last One to Laugh
+# He Who Laughs Last
 When you choose this tradition at 3rd level, you like to go last.
 After you roll for initiative, you may replace the result with 1.
 If you do, your first ki ability each turn costs 1 less ki point for 1 minute.

 Once you use this feature, you can't use it again until you finish a short or long rest.